alex-nickerson/StR-Beats/README.md

 ## Future Updates

+- Allow more characters in the name of a beat by making the UI more responsive to scaling
 - Allow users to signup so anyone can upload music
 - Allow users to sign out
 - Add "profiles" for users that will display their provided information and the music they have uploaded